IUI vs IVF: Which Fertility Treatment Is Right for You? A Hyderabad Specialist’s Honest 2026 Guide

 4. Fertilization in the lab.
 Eggs and sperm are combined.
 If sperm quality is low, ICSI is used — a single sperm is injected directly into each egg.

 5. Embryo culture.
 Embryos are grown in a controlled incubator for 3–5 days.
-The strongest embryos are selected.
+The strongest embryo is selected.

 6. Embryo transfer.
 One healthy embryo is placed into the uterus through a soft catheter.
 Extra embryos can be frozen for future cycles.